Garden Grants for Schools, Communities, and NonProfits

 Growing Spaces In-Kind Grant 2024

-Growing Spaces has been actively working with non-profits to provide fresh organic produce to food-insecure communities in the United States.
+Growing Spaces has been actively working with nonprofits to provide fresh organic produce to food-insecure communities in the United States.
 Food banks across the country have needed to increase production to meet the growing demand caused by the pandemic and inflation.
 They are also looking for solutions to grow food for their communities year-round, without using too much energy.

-To respond to this increased demand, Growing Spaces is offering in-kind grants to registered non-profits, schools or veterans’ organizations that are actively providing fresh food to underserved and food-insecure communities.
+To respond to this increased demand, Growing Spaces is offering in-kind grants to registered nonprofits, schools, or veterans’ organizations that are actively providing fresh food to underserved and food-insecure communities.

-Urban Greenhouse being buil in Harlem
+community members pictured in front of Urban Greenhouse being built in Harlem

-2022 Grant Winner <em>Harlem Grown Harlem NY<em>
+2022 Grant Winner Harlem Grown Harlem NY

 Links to Garden Grants 2023-2024: